faraway1nspace/PCRD_JAGS_demo/README.md

 <b>Citating: Bibtex</b>

 If you use or modify these codes, please cite JAGS, R, and the companion paper below Rankin et al. 2016.
-If you use the Tursiops data from Useless Loop, please cite Nicholson et al. 2012.
+If you use the bottlenose dolphin data from Useless Loop, please cite Nicholson et al. 2012.
 You can import the following into your reference manager:

 @article{rankin_full-capture_2016,